Franciszek Leja

 He was captured by German Nazi during Sonderaktion Krakau and sent with 183 Polish professors of the Jagiellonian University and University of Technology to Sachsenhausen concentration camp.
 After international protest by prominent Italians including Benito Mussolini and the Vatican, 101 professors who were older than 40 were released from Sachsenhausen on February 8, 1940.
 Unfortunately Leja, older than 40, was not in the group of released prisoners.
 He stayed in a concentration camp until May 1940 when he returned to Kraków.
 In Kraków bad news were waiting for him: the university was closed, Leja's apartment was taken over by Nazi.
 The homeless couple with no income decided to move to Grodzisko Górne where they have a small house and garden.
 They got a permission from Gestapo and left Kraków.
 In Grodzisko Leja wrote the book on the calculus Rachunek różniczkowy i całkowy ze wstępem do równań różniczkowych.

 Since 1948 he worked for the Institute of Mathematics of the Polish Academy of Sciences.
 He was a co-founder of the Polish Mathematics Society in 1919 and from 1963 until 1965 the President.
 Since 1931, he was a member of the Warsaw Science Society (TNW).
+He worked at the State Institute of Mathematics, which was incorporated into the Polish Academy of Sciences in 1952.